1sagarthakur1/NewYourDoorFood-Application/README.md

     - Signup
     - Login & Logout
     - Update all Personal Details
-    - View all Food .
+    - View all Food.
-    - Add Food to Cart
+    - Add Food to the Cart
-    - Update Food Quantity in Cart
+    - Update Food Quantity in the Cart
-    - Delete Food from Cart
+    - Delete Food from the Cart
     - Empty Cart
     - Add Order
     - Cancel Order